Stratford station: Bus stations

 Stratford bus station is to the south of the station and Stratford City bus station is to the north.
 Both are served by bus services right across London and to the Queen Elizabeth Olympic Park.

 Future proposals

 Stansted Express may call at Stratford in the future via the West Anglia Main Line, reconnecting the two to each other.

 The Hall Farm Curve link could be reinstated allowing a Liverpool Street to Chingford service via Stratford.
 Designs for new services have been suggested to reduce journey times between Chingford and Stratford to 20 minutes, and high-frequency journeys between Walthamstow Central and Stratford to 12 minutes from the current duration of about 35 minutes.

+Rebuild of station

+In the 2020s, plans to rebuild the station are being considered.
+"Passenger movements" have grown by 90 million in 13 years, and this is predicted to rise by 60% by 2041, leading to overcrowding.
+Three different plans have been outlined, ranging from "modest changes to a major redevelopment of the station".
+Redevelopment would also include transit-oriented development including new homes and offices.